What Does Retinol Really Do for Your Skin? (Benefits, Side Effects & Best Practices)

 • Frequency for Beginners: Begin with 2–3 nights a week.
 Once your skin builds tolerance, you can increase to every other night or even nightly.

-• Avoid During Pregnancy & Breastfeeding: Opt for safe alternatives like CITTA Regenerative Anti-Aging Face Serum instead.
+• Avoid During Pregnancy & Breastfeeding: Opt for safe alternatives like CITTA Regenerative face serum (Anti-Aging Face Serum), which is perfect for beginners or anyone looking for age-defying results without retinol.

 How to Use Retinol Serum or Cream (Without Irritation)